javierjulio/dotfiles/README.md

 # Installation

+* `mkdir ~/.dotfiles`
+* `cd ~/.dotfiles`
-* Clone by running `git clone git://github.com/javierjulio/dotfiles.git ~/.dotfiles`
+* `git clone git://github.com/javierjulio/dotfiles.git`
-* Run `rake install` to link to home directory.
-For any files that require input, it will prompt (e.g. gitconfig)
+* `rake install`
+** Will link all files to home directory.
+For any files that require input, it will prompt (e.g. gitconfig).
-* Running `rake install` again will check for identical files and prompt if a replace will occur.
-Replace preserves existing file in `file.orig`
+** To update system with changes re-run `rake install` and it will check for identical files and prompt if a replace will occur.
+The replace action preserves existing file in `file.orig`.
-* Create a `~/.localrc` file for settings specific to a system
+* Create a `~/.localrc` file for settings specific to a system (bashrc will automatically source if file exists).

 # Resources